The definitions and rules of interpretation in this clause apply in these Terms & Conditions.

-Relevant Personal Data: any personal data which is processed or to be processed by one or both of the parties in connection with the use of the Unifrog Website.
+Relevant Personal Data: any personal data which is processed or to be processed by one or both of the parties (including any personal data which is received from the other party) in connection with the use of the Unifrog Website.

 Results: in the case of each Student, the summary information setting out the university courses and apprenticeship vacancies available to them produced in response to the Student Information.

 Service Package: the provision of unique log in details to the School for distribution to each Student and Results to the Student and the School, within 5 Business Days of submission of Student Information by a Student.

 Student: any Student of the School or College who is provided with access to the Unifrog Website in accordance with these Terms & Conditions.

 Student Information: any and all information submitted by Students to Unifrog via the Unifrog Website;